 - Most handgun lights have a run time of 1 – 3 hours.
 However, the light beam might get dimmer sooner than what the manual states.
 If this happens, you should change the battery.

 - Make sure the light’s lens is clear after you use the gun.
-If you use the gun with the light mounted for a longer period of time, gun powder or other residues might cloud the lens.
-If this is the case, clean end of the light and the lens.
-There are numerous of gun cleaning kits that include lens cleaning products, and also we recommend you oil your gun periodically to use them long-term.
+If you use the gun with the light mounted for a longer period of time, gunpowder or other residues might cloud the lens.
+If this is the case, clean the end of the light and the lens.

 - Don’t leave the light unsupervised around children.